MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/plan-for-sharepoint-onedrive.md

 - How important is migration of content as part of your rollout?
 - Should your administrators specialize in a particular area of OneDrive or SharePoint or should they work from a shared queue of tasks?

-After you review this article, see these article for additional planning information:
+After you review this article, see these articles for additional planning information:

 - [Identify business requirements for SharePoint and OneDrive](business-requirements.md)